PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [MiniMax-M1](https://huggingface.co/MiniMaxAI/MiniMax-M1-40k) - the world's first open-weight, large-scale hybrid-attention reasoning model.
+MiniMax-M1 is powered by a hybrid Mixture-of-Experts (MoE) architecture combined with a lightning attention mechanism
 - [BAGEL](https://bagel-ai.org/) - the open-source Unified Multimodal Model you can fine-tune, distill and deploy anywhere, offering comparable functionality to proprietary systems like GPT-4o and Gemini 2.0 in an open form
 - [Open-R1](https://huggingface.co/blog/open-r1), [updates](https://huggingface.co/blog/open-r1/update-3) - a fully open reproduction of DeepSeek-R1
 - [Mercury](https://www.inceptionlabs.ai/news) - diffusion LLM that are up to 10x faster and cheaper than current LLMs, pushing the frontier of intelligence and speed for LMs, by Inception